 Funding a donor-advised fund through your estate can open up an array of charitable giving opportunities for benefiting your favorite charities.
 It can also provide your loved ones with the opportunity to begin to recommend grants to any IRS-qualified public charity that they want to support.

-Lou Marchi, regional vice president at Fidelity Charitable® explains, "DAFs provide many benefits for organizing and planning charitable giving, including simplified recordkeeping and a variety of investment options to grow the funds in the DAF until you are ready to recommend grants be made to other public charities."
+Huong Do, regional vice president at Fidelity Charitable® explains, "DAFs provide many benefits for planning charitable giving, including simplified recordkeeping, the ability to strategize for the long term, and a variety of investment options to potentially grow the funds in the DAF tax-free until you are ready to recommend grants be made to other public charities."
 Fidelity Charitable® is the largest DAF sponsor in the US and makes it simple to open and use a DAF account, known as a Giving Account®, used exclusively for recommending grants to public charities.

 Below are 4 other ways a DAF may help you achieve your legacy planning goals.